jorisvink/nyfe/README.md

 Nyfe is licensed under the ISC license.

-It is an excercise in building a file encryption tool based on a single cryptographic function: Keccak.
+It is an excercise in building a file encryption tool based on a single cryptographic function: Keccak-f[1600,24].

 Nyfe is very minimal and lightweight as it has no external dependencies (other than libbsd-dev on Linux).